 Does Working Late Do More Harm Than Good?

-True, working beyond your standard hours now and then can increase your productivity and probably won’t cause any lasting adverse effects on your body.
+Working late now and then can increase your productivity and is unlikely to cause lasting adverse effects on your body.
 But routinely spending too much time working can affect your health, increase your stress levels and decrease the level of satisfaction you feel with your job and life in general.

-Think you might be spending a bit too much time working outside the office hours?
-Here are a few ways working late may be wreaking havoc in your life (and how to course-correct).
+Think you might be spending a bit too much time working outside office hours?
+Here are a few ways working late may be wreaking havoc and how to course-correct.

 Lack of movement

-Sitting in your chair and staring at your computer for eight hours a day is bad enough.
-Increase that time to 10 or 12 hours, and your risk of health problems like obesity, heart disease and even varicose veins increases significantly.
-Too much work can even take years off of your life.
+Sitting in your chair staring at your computer for eight hours a day is bad enough.
+Increase that time by working late, and your risk of health problems like obesity, heart disease and varicose veins rises significantly.
 According to Dr James A. Levine, ‘sitting is the new smoking’ because it can cause health consequences that are just as serious.

-The good news about sitting too much is that you can quickly beat the habit.
+The good news is that you can quickly beat this habit.
 Ask your boss for an adjustable desk so that you can stand and stretch a few times each hour.
 Go for a walk outside during breaks and lunches.
 When you’re walking about the building, skip the lift and climb the stairs for meetings or other tasks you need to complete on different floors.
 You should also strive to get at least 30 minutes of physical activity each day to maintain your mental and physical health.

 Lack of sleep

-On average, you need about eight hours of quality sleep each night; chances are you’re not getting anything close to that.
-But you’re not alone.
+On average, you need about eight hours of quality sleep each night.
+If you’re not getting anything close to that, you’re not alone.
 In fact, one in every three people in the UK suffers from poor sleep.
-Getting out of the office late can leave you with little time to get adequate rest, leaving you stressed, anxious and less likely to fall asleep as soon as your head hits the pillow.
-And consistently missing precious hours of sleep makes you more likely to feel groggy, short-tempered and lack the focus you need to complete projects.
+Working late means you have little time to get adequate rest, leaving you stressed and anxious.
+Consistently missing precious hours of sleep makes you more likely to feel groggy, short-tempered and lack the focus you need to complete projects.

 Lack of work-life balance